codethesaurus/docs/docs/install/install-docs-docker.md

 You will need to build and run the app inside a container.
 Follow these steps:

-Note: If you run any of these `docker` commands and it says you don't have permission, you will need to open a Windows Command Prompt or PowerShell session with administrator privledges, or type `sudo` before each command for Mac or Linux.
+Note: If you run any of these `docker` commands and it says you don't have permission, you will need to open a Windows Command Prompt or PowerShell session with administrator privileges, or type `sudo` before each command for Mac or Linux.

 1. Build the Docker image using the Dockerfile: